Machine learning tagged boosted dark photon: A signature of fermionic portal matter at the LHC: Conclusions

 \section{Conclusions}

-We have considered an extension of the SM with a vector-like fermion having same quantum number as that of the right-handed top quark under the SM gauge group.
+We have considered an extension of the SM with a {vectorlike} fermion having same quantum number as that of the right-handed top quark under the SM gauge group.
 In addition, the model also possesses a local $U(1)_d$ symmetry with corresponding gauge boson, {\it i.e.}, the dark photon.
 The top partner is charged under the local $U(1)_d$ gauge group while all the SM particles are neutral under it.
-The $U(1)_d$ symmetry is spontaneously broken by the non-zero vacuum expectation value of an additional scalar field.
-The top partner in this model decays to both standard ($T_p \to bW,~tZ,~th$) and non-standard modes ($T_p \to t {\gamma_d},~th_d$).
-The key feature of this model is that the top partner substantially decays to the non-standard modes while the branching ratio in the corresponding standard modes are suppressed in a wide range of parameter space.
+The $U(1)_d$ symmetry is spontaneously broken by the {nonzero} vacuum expectation value of an additional scalar field.
+The top partner in this model decays to both standard ($T_p \to bW,~tZ,~th$) and {nonstandard} modes ($T_p \to t {\gamma_d},~th_d$).
+The key feature of this model is that the top partner substantially decays to the {nonstandard} modes while the branching ratio in the corresponding standard modes are suppressed in a wide range of parameter space.